HectiqAI/hectiqai.github.io/_posts/2020-02-16-voxmedia-collab.md

         </ul>

         <p>
         	At the end, those contextual predictions are much more effective for the brand and more privacy-friendly than third-party cookies ever were.
-And all this is happening many hundreds of times per sec; everytime a user is interacting with a piece of content on VoxMedia Network!
+And all this is happening many hundreds of times per sec; every time a user is interacting with a piece of content on VoxMedia Network!
         </p>
         <blockquote class="blockquote mb-7 mt-7">
           <p class="h2 mb-0 text-center text-primary-desat">